-There are a lot of places online where you find legitimate proofreading jobs.
+There are a lot of places online where you can find legitimate proofreading jobs.
 Identifying your writing strength will help you narrow down which area of focus you want to go into with proofreading.
-You also can decide if you want to be only a freelance proofreader who takes on a job on a day to day basis or if you want a set work from home schedule as a proofreader with a company.
+You also can decide if you want to be a freelance proofreader who takes jobs on a day-to-day basis or if you want a set work-from-home schedule as a proofreader with a company.

 Below are some of my favorite places to find proofreading jobs online.

-- Fiver: Fiver is one of the best places to find proofreading jobs online.
+- Fiverr: Fiverr is one of the best places to find proofreading jobs online.
 Fiverr is a marketplace where proofreaders and other workers place jobs up for hire.

 - Upwork: You can also find proofreading jobs on Upwork.
-On Upwork freelancers, businesses and more places place jobs up in the search for proofreaders to proofread their books, articles, and much more.
+On Upwork, freelancers and businesses place jobs up in the search for proofreaders to proofread their books, articles, and much more.

-- Google Search: You can also do a Google search and type target keyword in the search box such as “Online proofreading jobs”, “Proofreading positions”, “Editing jobs”, “Freelance Proofreaders and editors”, and “Proofreading jobs for beginners”.
-As always, make sure to get ratings and reviews from each new client that you work with.
+- Google Search: You can also do a Google search and type target keywords in the search box such as “Online proofreading jobs,” “Proofreading positions,” “Editing jobs,” “Freelance Proofreaders and editors,” and “Proofreading jobs for beginners.”
+As always, make sure to get ratings and reviews from each new client you work with.

 25 Legitimate Proofreading Jobs For Beginners To Work From Home

-Now that covered the most asked questions and a basic understanding of what a proofreader really is now let’s cover 25 legitimate proofreading jobs for beginners online.
+Now that we’ve covered the most asked questions and a basic understanding of what a proofreader really is, let’s cover 25 legitimate proofreading jobs for beginners online.